aappddeevv/dynamics-client/docs/src/main/tut/docs/update.md

 ## Subcommands
 * entity: Update records as specified on the command line.
+* one-property: Update a single property on a record from another attribute on the same record or a constant.

+## entity

 This command is designed to process a load ready file.
 It does not perform lookups or other transformations.
 It can add/drop/rename attributes in the json